 Learn how to easily invest in BioNTech stock.

 BioNTech SE (BNTX) is a leading biotechnology business based in the US.
 It opened the day at $136.50 after a previous close of $137.57.
 During the day the price has varied from a low of $135.51 to a high of $138.55.
 The latest price was $137.19 (25 minute delay).
 BioNTech is listed on the NASDAQ and employs 3,082 staff.
 All prices are listed in US Dollars.

 How to buy shares in BioNTech

-Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until BioNTech reaches your desired price.
-To spread out your purchase, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+- Purchase now or later.
+Buy your desired number of shares with a market order or use a limit order to delay your purchase until the stock reaches a desired price.

 How has coronavirus impacted BioNTech's share price?

 Since the stock market crash in March caused by coronavirus, BioNTech's share price has had significant positive movement.

 Its last close price was $137.19, which is 76.42% up on its pre-crash value of $32.35 and 389.96% up on the lowest point reached during the March crash when the shares fell as low as $28.00.